twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-01-the-creators-of-dukkha%zh.rst

 The perception of man and woman disappears and khandha appears, it is the emptiness dhamma (suññatā dhamma).
 Knowing about the five khandhas is becoming a knowing person (jānāti).
 Let us contemplate it and becoming a seeing person (passati).
 It’s just knowing and not including seeing yet.

-Therefore you have to contemplate at it for the knowing and seeing. Āsava will cease by combining these two practises.
+Therefore you have to contemplate at it for the knowing and seeing. Āsava will cease by combining these two practices.
 For example, seeing a white colour object, knowing the white colour is the aggregate of consciousness (The five aggregates are working together.
 Here just talk about the knowing which is consciousness).

 Contemplate this knowing is passati.
 Contemplate as, it exists or not exists and you’ll not find it.
 It’s existing and not existing dhamma.